 But Jesus has a better way.

-2. Resting in Jesus’ plans fills my soul with His peace and purpose.
+2. Resting in Jesus’ plans brings peace to my anxious soul.

 “Jesus looked on the man with genuine love for him.”
-He didn’t look on him with judgment or condemnation, but love!
+He didn’t look with judgment or condemnation, but love!

-Jesus knows intimately the greatest need of any soul.
+Jesus alone meets the deepest needs of any soul.

-When I attempt to fill my soul the world’s way, anxiety infiltrates peace.
-His way far surpasses any counterfeit found in pursuit of security and significance.
+When I attempt to satisfy my deepest needs the world’s way, anxiety infiltrates peace.
+His way far surpasses any counterfeit found in pursuit of worldly security and significance.

 Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
-For my yoke is easy to bear, and the burden I give you is light.”
+I won’t lay anything ill-fitting on you.
+Keep company with me, and you’ll learn to live free and lightly.”
 Matt.
 11:29-30

 Jesus was contrasting the oppressive burdens of the Pharisees and His unforced rhythms of grace.
-There is no comparison, because His heart is gentle and lowly, and His way is easy and light.
+There is no comparison because when we yoke ourselves with Him, He shares our burden, making it light and easy.
+That’s the purpose of a yoke!

-What kind of King has a gentle, lowly heart?
-A servant King!
+What kind of King does that?
+A servant King.
 And a conquering One!
 He did all the work, so we need not strive, but rest.

-Now, when anxiety rises, I preach His truth to my soul.
-I remind myself of who He is, and who He says I am.
+When anxiety rises, I can preach His truth to my soul, reminding myself of who He is, and who He says I am.

 Some days are better than others.
-I can allow my circumstances too much power, hijacking my heart and mind.
+Many times, I allow my circumstances too much power, hijacking my mind.
 If left unchecked, my soul quickly follows.

 - Does stress accompany most decisions?

-- Do you regularly desire escape—numbing out with Netflix, alcohol or scrolling?
+- Do I regularly desire escape—numbing with Netflix, alcohol, food or scrolling?

 - Does time on social media cause scrolling-envy?

-- Are your emotions all over the map?
+- Are my emotions all over the map?

-Are you, like me, combating an anxious soul 21st Century style from prolonged stress, hurry or control-seeking?
+Are you, like me, combating an anxious soul from chronic stress, hurry or control-seeking?

 Like the young ruler, He offers a better path.
 Choosing the light and easy way, we find true soul-rest!